github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% data variables.product.prodname_secret_scanning_caps %} is a security feature that helps detect and prevent the accidental inclusion of sensitive information such as API keys, passwords, tokens, and other secrets in your repository.
 When enabled, {% data variables.product.prodname_secret_scanning %} scans commits in public repositories for known types of secrets and alerts repository administrators upon detection.

-{% data variables.product.prodname_secret_scanning_caps %} scans your entire Git history on all branches present in your {% data variables.product.prodname_dotcom %} repository for secrets{% ifversion ghec or ghes %}, even if the repository is archived{% endif %}.{% ifversion ghes < 3.11 %} {% data variables.product.prodname_secret_scanning_caps %} does not scan issues.{% endif %}

-{% ifversion secret-scanning-backfills %}{% data variables.product.prodname_dotcom %} will also periodically run a full git history scan of existing content in {% ifversion fpt %}public{% else %}{% data variables.product.prodname_GH_advanced_security %}{% endif %} repositories where {% data variables.product.prodname_secret_scanning %} is enabled.{% endif %}
+{% data variables.product.prodname_secret_scanning_caps %} scans your entire Git history on all branches present in your {% data variables.product.prodname_dotcom %} repository for secrets{% ifversion ghec or ghes %}, even if the repository is archived{% endif %}.{% ifversion ghes < 3.11 %} {% data variables.product.prodname_secret_scanning_caps %} does not scan issues.{% endif %}{% ifversion secret-scanning-backfills %}{% data variables.product.prodname_dotcom %} will also periodically run a full git history scan of existing content in {% ifversion fpt %}public{% else %}{% data variables.product.prodname_GH_advanced_security %}{% endif %} repositories where {% data variables.product.prodname_secret_scanning %} is enabled.{% endif %}

 {% data reusables.secret-scanning.what-is-scanned %}

 When a supported secret is leaked, {% data variables.product.product_name %} generates a {% data variables.product.prodname_secret_scanning %} alert.
-Alerts are reported on {% data variables.product.prodname_dotcom_the_website %}, where you can view, evaluate, and manage (fix or dismiss) them.
+Alerts are reported on the **Security** tab of repositories in {% data variables.product.prodname_dotcom_the_website %}, where you can view, evaluate, and manage (fix or dismiss) them.
 For more information, see TODO: link to Managing alerts.

-{% ifversion fpt or ghec %} Additionally, we automatically run {% data variables.product.prodname_secret_scanning %} for partner patterns on all public repositories and public npm packages.
-This is a partnership program that Service providers can partner with {% data variables.product.company_short %} to provide their secret formats for scanning{% endif %}{% data reusables.secret-scanning.partner-program-link %} Any strings that match patterns that were provided by secret scanning partners are reported directly to the relevant partner, and aren't displayed on  {% data variables.product.prodname_dotcom_the_website %}.
+{% ifversion fpt or ghec %}Service providers can partner with {% data variables.product.company_short %} to provide their secret formats for scanning.
+We automatically run {% data variables.product.prodname_secret_scanning %} for partner patterns on all public repositories and public npm packages.{% data reusables.secret-scanning.partner-program-link %}

+Any strings that match patterns that were provided by secret scanning partners are reported directly to the relevant partner, and aren't displayed on  {% data variables.product.prodname_dotcom_the_website %}.
+For more information, see TODO: link to about secret scanning for partner alerts.{% endif %}

 You can use the REST API to monitor results from {% data variables.product.prodname_secret_scanning %} across your repositories{% ifversion ghes %} or your organization{% endif %}.
 For more information about API endpoints, see "[AUTOTITLE](/rest/secret-scanning)."